1992 Indianapolis 500: Thursday May 7

-Friday May 8
+"Fast" Friday May 8

 The final day of practice before the run for the pole position saw four drivers over 231 mph.
 Mario Andretti led the chart for the day, at 233.202 mph.
 Arie Luyendyk was second, while Crawford and Guerrero were close behind.
-Al Unser, Sr. was named as a replacement for Nelson Piquet's entry, and Gary Bettenhausen suffered damage when his engine blew, causing a lazy spin in turn 1.
+Al Unser Sr. was named as a replacement for Nelson Piquet's entry, and Gary Bettenhausen suffered damage when his engine blew, causing a lazy spin in turn 1.
+This would cause the team to take the car originally meant for Unser Sr & instead use it for Gary, meaning Unser would have to qualify during the second weekend of time trials.

 Time trials – weekend 1

 Pole Day – Saturday May 9

 Rain kept the cars off the track until noon, and persistent "weepers" plagued the rest of the afternoon.
-During the first practice session, Jim Crawford's hopes for a pole position were set back when he blew an engine and spun.

-Several yellows for moisture and debris dragged out the 60-minute practice session until 3:15 p.m.
+During the first practice session, Jim Crawford's hopes for a pole position suffered a setback when he blew an engine and spun.
+Several yellows for moisture and debris dragged out the mandatory 60-minute practice session until 3:15 p.m.
 Roberto Guerrero (232.090 mph) set the fastest practice lap of the day.

 Qualifying finally began at 4 p.m.
 Arie Luyendyk was the first car out, and he did not disappoint.
 He set a new one-lap track record of 229.305 mph, and grabbed the provisional pole position with a four-lap record of 229.127 mph.
 A hectic round of time trials followed, as drivers scrambled for their shot at qualifying before the 6 p.m. gun.
 At 4:50 p.m., Gary Bettenhausen set a one-lap record of 229.317 mph, but his four-lap record was shy of the pole.
 Among the other drivers securing a starting position were Bobby Rahal, Emerson Fittipaldi, Paul Tracy, and Al Unser Jr. Scott Goodyear also put a Walker Racing team car in the field, taking a run of 219.054 mph.

 At 5:34 p.m., Roberto Guerrero took to the track.
-He set new all-time one- and four lap track records on his way to the pole position.
+He set all-new one-lap and four-lap track records on his way to winning the pole position.